MINAHIL66-CUI-LAHORE/SP24-BCS-066-WEB/LabAssignments/LAB-ASSIGNMENT-III/README.md

 ## Overview

-This assignment extends the Adidas e-commerce application (Assignment 2) by implementing a robust **authentication system** with role-based access control.
+This assignment extends the Adidas e-commerce application  by implementing a robust **authentication system** with role-based access control.
 It allows users to register, log in securely, and distinguishes between a standard **Customer** and an **Admin**.

 ---